oisinhassett/Crypto-Market-Trainer/README.md

 The Models and the DataService are the only elements exposed from this project and consumers of this project simply need reference it to access its functionalty.

+### Security
+Password hashing functionality added via the Security.Hasher class.
+This is used in the DataService to hash the user password before storing in database.

 ## Test Project
 The Test project references the Data project and should implement unit tests to test the functionalty of the DataService.
 The tests should be extended to fully